MahamTahir31/Web-Basic-Projects/README.md

 - MAHAM TAHIR
-- doing bachelor's at ubit, university of karachi
+- Doing bachelor's at ubit, University of Karachi
 - i think to code and code to explore :)